Halloween: Haunted attractions

 The first Halloween haunted house run by a nonprofit organization was produced in 1970 by the Sycamore-Deer Park Jaycees in Clifton, Ohio.
 It was cosponsored by WSAI, an AM radio station broadcasting out of Cincinnati, Ohio.
 It was last produced in 1982.
 Other Jaycees followed suit with their own versions after the success of the Ohio house.
 The March of Dimes copyrighted a "Mini haunted house for the March of Dimes" in 1976 and began fundraising through their local chapters by conducting haunted houses soon after.
 Although they apparently quit supporting this type of event nationally sometime in the 1980s, some March of Dimes haunted houses have persisted until today.

-On the evening of 11 May 1984, in Jackson Township, New Jersey, the Haunted Castle (Six Flags Great Adventure) caught fire.
+On the evening of 11 May 1984, in Jackson Township, New Jersey, the Haunted Castle at Six Flags Great Adventure caught fire.
 As a result of the fire, eight teenagers perished.
 The backlash to the tragedy was a tightening of regulations relating to safety, building codes and the frequency of inspections of attractions nationwide.
 The smaller venues, especially the nonprofit attractions, were unable to compete financially, and the better funded commercial enterprises filled the vacuum.
 Facilities that were once able to avoid regulation because they were considered to be temporary installations now had to adhere to the stricter codes required of permanent attractions.

-In the late 1980s and early 1990s, theme parks entered the business seriously.
+In the late 1980s and early 1990s, theme parks became a notable figure in the Halloween business.
 Six Flags Fright Fest began in 1986 and Universal Studios Florida began Halloween Horror Nights in 1991.
 Knott's Scary Farm experienced a surge in attendance in the 1990s as a result of America's obsession with Halloween as a cultural event.
 Theme parks have played a major role in globalizing the holiday.
 Universal Studios Singapore and Universal Studios Japan both participate, while Disney now mounts Mickey's Not-So-Scary Halloween Party events at its parks in Paris, Hong Kong and Tokyo, as well as in the United States.
 The theme park haunts are by far the largest, both in scale and attendance.